SysKitTeam/docs-monitor/how-to/reports/configure-report-subscriptions.md

 ---
-description: This article explains how to configure report subscriptions in SysKit Monitor.
+description: This article explains how to configure report subscriptions in Syskit Monitor.
 ---

 # Configure Report Subscriptions